Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

-after the usual Fourier frequency decomposition, $\partial_{t}^{2} \rightarrow - \omega^{2}$, leading to the effective near-horizon gravitational potential $ V_{\rm eff} (x) $ shown below.
-To determine the relevant near-horizon physics, including $ V_{\rm eff} (x) $ and other functions and parameters, we perform the near-horizon expansions, assuming that the metric coefficients admit the leading expressions
+Equation~(\ref{eq:Klein_Gordon_normal_radial_invariant}) is the basis for our analysis for the remainder of this paper.
+To determine the relevant contributions to black hole thermodynamics, we perform a near-horizon expansion, assuming that the metric coefficients admit the leading expressions

-where $c_{t}, c_{r} > 0$ from generic metric-signature conditions while
+where $c_{t}, c_{r} > 0$ from generic metric-signature conditions, while